-- The price changes for key commodities and market functionality - Informal cross border commodity movements and impact on availability and prices. - Levels of acute malnutrition in the worst hit areas and other hot spots in the north. - Infestation of Fall Army Worm on the winter and irrigated crop. - Inflation and impact on the Malawi Kwacha and general prices. - Possibility of flooding during the 2019/2020 rain season. - Political changes in the country and impact on the economic performance
+- The price changes for key commodities and market provisioning. - Informal cross border commodity movements and impact on prices. - Levels of acute malnutrition in the worst hit areas and other hot spots in the north. - Infestation of Fall Army Worm on the winter and irrigated crop. - Inflation and impact on the Malawi Kwacha. - Possibility of flooding during the 2019/2020 rain season.

-The MVAC will carry out its scheduled annual update in the month of November to ascertain the food and nutrition security situation and the assumptions that have been factored in the analysis.
+The MVAC will carry out the annual update in the month of November to ascertain the food and nutrition security situation and the assumptions that have been factored in the analysis.
 There will also be an opportunity to review the impact of the floods and dry spells on nutrition indicators which usually reflect late.
 Recovery programmes that are ongoing from the Department of Disaster Management and inauguration of the 2019/20 lean season response action plan will be informed by the update.